Musashi's: 2007

 Toward the end of 2007, Saitō posted a video of the cats on YouTube to celebrate Christmas.
 In the video, the cats sing to the tune of "Jingle Bells" along with instrumental backup.
 This video became popular with cat lovers, not only in Japan, but all over the world.
 The YouTube video had over 1.2 million views by the end of 2007.
 It was also nominated for a YouTube award in the category of "Best Video of 2007".

 2008

 In 2008, the Musashi's signed a contract with Stardust Promotion.
 On March 3, they released their first single covering a popular Japanese song "Hotaru no Hikari".
 This cover was accompanied by a new original song.
 The single was a digital download from music.jp.
 A second single titled "Ichinensei ni Nattara" was released on April 7, 2008.

 2015

-On September 24th of 2015, Seri had died at the age of 19.
-Seri had been battling kidney disease since 2 years prior.
+On September 24, 2015, Seri died at the age of 19.
+Seri had been battling kidney disease since two years prior.
 Their blog was opened up to make the announcement.